-Personally, I’d recommend the PRS SE Custom 24, as among the best electric guitars (will talk more about this later).
+Personally, I’d recommend the PRS SE Custom 24, as the best electric guitars on this list.

 Their SE Custom 24 is the newest addition to Paul Reed Smith Guitars, featuring a shallow violin carve, mahogany body, maple neck and rosewood fingerboard and finished with a maple veneer.

 The Paul Reed Smith SE 24 guitar is versatile with its three-way pickup selector and push-pull tone controls, giving you eight distinct tones.

 This guitar also comes with a Fender Stratocaster-like coil-split functionality and thick humbucker pickups.

 The PRS SE 24 is also comfortable to play in with its 25-inch body, “wide-thin” neck, and extra frets.

 - 10 Best PRS Guitars in 2022 (Reviews): Which PRS is Best for You?

 - PRS SE Custom 24 vs SE Standard 24 – Which is Better?